Maserati 300S Engine Bay - Alan Thornton - Art Screen Print

 - Guía de escala

 A limited edition of 200 fine art screen prints created by artist and photographer Alan Thornton.
 Alan has taken a fine example of the 300S into the studio and shot it beautifully at very high resolution on a large format camera.
-With his London based team using hand pulled screen printing, he has rendered the image onto archive quality handmade paper at a large size: 1.0 metres wide and 0.7 metres high.
+With his London based team using hand pulled screen printing, he has rendered the image onto Naturalis paper, made in England, at a large size: 1.0 metres wide and 0.7 metres high.
 Alan has used spot colours to maximise the intensity of the image and the result is an imposing and incredibly beautiful art print, that fully delivers the elegance and engineering virtuosity of this Italian beauty.

 This print will be delivered from the UK.
 Local duties and taxes may be applicable on import to regions outside the UK.
 By purchasing this title, you agree and consent to your information being shared with Alan Thornton for use in the fulfilment of your order.